ahsan-ullah/Larave-Test/README.md

     - Push it in development branch
     - Merge it in master branch from development branch.
 - Note: Don’t push directly in master.
+## Requirements
+- Laravel 8.0 or higher.
+- JWT or Laravel Sanctum.
+- Posts identifiers should be UUID instead of Big Integer.
+- Images should be stored in the local disk.
+- Notifications should be queued.

+Bonus (Optional):
+- Create 5 tests (validating successful and failed scenarios)

 ## I used the following
 - Laravel 9.19